Indochina Link Vietnam

-Personal Income Tax (PIT) finalization is the annual tax reconciliation process that foreign employees in Vietnam must complete within 90 days after year-end or 45 days before departure, determining final tax liability based on residency status under the 183-day rule (Law 109/2025/QH15, Article 47).
-Late filing triggers 0.03% daily interest on overdue tax plus administrative penalties for incorrect declarations under current tax administration regulations.
-The primary compliance risks are residency determination errors under the 183-day rule, finalization procedure failures with split-year 2026 calculations, and Double Taxation Agreement (DTA) claim denials.
+Personal Income Tax (PIT) finalization is the annual reconciliation foreign employees must complete by March 31 (employer-authorized) or April 30 (self-filed) of the following year—or 45 days before departure (Law 109/2025/QH15, Article 47).
+Late filing triggers 0.03% daily interest on overdue tax plus administrative penalties.
+The primary compliance risks: residency determination errors under the 183-day rule, split-year 2026 bracket calculations, and Double Taxation Agreement (DTA) claim denials.

-Individuals holding a permanent residence card or a qualifying long-term lease in Vietnam are treated as resident individuals for PIT purposes, even when actual days of presence are limited, subject to conditions on proving tax residency in another jurisdiction under current guidance.
-Foreign Legal Representatives face temporary exit suspension risks where their company’s tax debts remain unpaid beyond statutory enforcement periods, and Chief Representatives must finalize PIT on offshore salaries when they meet the 183-day residency test.
+Permanent residence cardholders and individuals with qualifying long-term leases are tax residents regardless of actual presence days.
+Foreign Legal Representatives face exit suspension risks when company tax debts remain unpaid, and Chief Representatives must finalize PIT on offshore salaries when they meet the 183-day test.
 Departing expats must finalize 45 days before exit to obtain tax clearance for work permit cancellation.

 Tax Residency Determination: The 183-Day Rule